Joseph Nagyvary: Biography

 Joseph Nagyvary was born 1934 in Szeged, Hungary.
 As the most celebrated citizen of this town was Albert Szent-Györgyi, the discoverer of vitamin C and much of the citric acid cycle, he was inspired at an early age to follow a career in natural products and biochemistry.

 From 1952 to 1956 he attended the Eötvös Loránd University of Budapest.
 In 1956, during the anti-Communist revolution he we took an active role in fighting the Communists and the Russian invaders (he was shooter) and, after the Russian occupation, he was wanted by the Communist secret police for execution.
 In the last minute, he succeeded to escape through the Austrian border, while his friend who was with him, was shot by the Russians.

 In 1957 he went to Zurich to study under Paul Karrer.
 There he became fascinated by the violin when he had the opportunity to take lessons on an instrument once owned by one of his heroes, Albert Einstein.

 In 1963 he went to Cambridge to study under Alexander Todd at the laboratory there.
 He moved to the United States in 1964 and in 1968 he moved to Texas where he became a professor of biochemistry and biophysics at Texas A&M University.

 In 1983 he devoted his research entirely to the study of recreating the legendary tone of violins made by the old masters.
-While working at Texas A&M University as a biochemist, Nagyvary succeeded in making a violin which he described as being somewhere near the quality of a Stradivari.